More In This Category

 case and present that case to a jury

 New York, NY personal injury attorney Michael Ronemus tells the story of a memorable traumatic brain injury case he handled.
-In one of the earliest traumatic brain injury (TBI) cases encountered by the speaker several years ago, a teacher in a New York City public school became the victim.
-While fulfilling his teaching duties, a fire incident prompted the school’s evacuation due to the fire alarm.
-In the course of evacuating the school, a student unintentionally pushed the door open, resulting in the corner of the door impacting the teacher’s temple.
+He recounts one of his earliest traumatic brain injury cases, involving a teacher in a New York City public school.
+During a fire drill, the school needed to evacuate, and as the teacher was heading to the stairway, a student pushed a door open, striking him in the temple.
+At the time, the teacher did not believe the injury was serious and was able to evacuate the building.